Car seat safety: Avoid 9 common mistakes

 Most kids can safely use an adult seat belt sometime between ages 8 and 12.
 Here's how you'll know that your child is ready:

-- Your child reaches a height of 4 feet 9 inches (nearly 1.5 meters).
+- Your child reaches a height of 4 feet 9 inches.
+That's nearly 1.5 meters.

-- Your child sits against the back of the seat with his or her knees bent comfortably at the edge of the seat — and can remain that way for the entire trip.
+- Your child sits against the back of the seat with their knees bent comfortably at the edge of the seat.

-If you have questions about child passenger safety laws or need help installing a car seat, participate in a local car seat clinic or inspection event.
+It can be a good idea take part in a local car seat clinic or inspection event.
+These can be helpful if you have questions about child passenger safety laws or if you need help installing a car seat.
 You can also check with the National Highway Traffic Safety Administration for help finding a car seat inspection station.

 See more In-depth